Monitoring the Performance of Underground Excavations Workshop

 This workshop will examine the current status of different, emerging technologies and how they can be applied to monitor the performance of underground excavations.

 The programme is divided into two themes:

 - The morning session will explore the technologies focussing on convergence measurements from repeated laser surveys.

 - The afternoon session will be dedicated to more conventional instrumentation.

 For each theme, the format will involve a series of presentations from technology suppliers/developers, as well as from end users at mine sites.
-Both morning and afternoon sessions will be followed by an open discussion lead by a panel of experts carefully selected based on their extensive experience and knowledge on applying these technologies.
+Both morning and afternoon sessions will be followed by an open discussion with presenters and attendees to share experience and knowledge on applying these technologies.

 Professor Yves Potvin

 Yves joined the Australian Centre for Geomechanics at The University of Western Australia in 1998 and was Centre Director, 2000 – 2019.
 Professor Potvin has published more than 100 articles and is the editor/co-editor of 14 conference proceedings and books.
 He has over 30 years of experience in rock mechanics and mine design and has previously held managerial positions at Mount Isa Mines, the Noranda Technology Centre and worked as a mining engineer at Noranda Mines, Gaspe Division.
 Yves undertakes numerous collaborative industry-focussed research projects and is presently involved with the ACG’s Ground Support Systems Optimisation Project, and the Stope Reconciliation and Optimisation Project.
 He is currently participates in several geotechnical review boards.